THE BIBLICAL INTERPRETATION OF THE

 The arrow of Sagittarius is aimed directly at the Scorpion, a symbol of rebelliousness.
 (See Ez.
 2:6)

-In like manner, Lucifer the chief rebel led an uprising with a third of the angels in heaven to rebel against the authority and government of heaven, seeking to usurp the Creator from his throne.
-This led to them being dispossessed of their home in the heavenly Canaan.
-Taking the place of these rebels in heaven will be all the saved of the children of Israel.
-History repeating itself!
+Similarly, Lucifer, the chief rebel, led a revolt with a third of the angels, seeking to overthrow the Creator and seize His throne.
+As a result, they were cast out of their home in the heavenly Canaan.
+Taking their place will be the redeemed—the saved among the children of Israel.
+History repeats itself!

 PROMISES